thwill1000/mmbasic-sptools/README.md

  * Conditional commenting/uncommenting of code sections
      * useful for supporting multiple MMBasic flavours from a single source-tree.
  * Configurable token replacement
-     * useful for improve performance by inlining constants and shortening identifiers.
+     * useful for improving performance by inlining constants and shortening identifiers.
      * currently only supports a 1 → 1 mapping.

 ## How do I run it?